Water Site Security Fencing

-When reviewing the physical security needs for this type of site (size can range from as little as one to hundreds of metres around the perimeter) it is important to identify a complete perimeter solution package from a single source to avoid any breaks or inconsistencies in the security chain.
+It is important to identify a complete perimeter solution package from an experienced supplier, to avoid any breaks or inconsistencies in the security chain.

 The Onion Principle

-Security surveys employ what is termed the Onion Principle to develop a layered wall of defence around a potential target.
+Security surveys employ what is termed the Onion Principle (also known as the 5 Ds of perimeter security) to develop a layered wall of defence around a potential target.
 The aim is to work from the outside into the centre, treating each different boundary as a layer which needs to be hardened to delay the attacker, protect the site’s assets and provide security staff with intelligence through surveillance.

 Jacksons offers a unique consultative service which enables clients to plan their physical perimeter protection and access control into the overall security architecture of the water site.
 A holistic approach to fencing, gates, lighting, CCTV and access control measures must be adopted to ensure a successful outcome.
 Thorough site audits will take into consideration existing security measures and identify any potential weaknesses, and will play an active role in the development of a fully integrated security system, fit to face the challenges of the various methods and forces of attack employed by the modern day intruder.